jcwrightson/unity-xr-template/README.md

 # Unity XR Template

-Starter template making use of Unity's XR Interaction Toolkit and XR Plugin
+Starter template making use of Unity's XR Interaction Toolkit and XR Plugin.
+Contains a basic scene with the ability to continuously move, snap turn, jump, and grab objects.

 ## Prerequisites